 – HMJDS Student

-The Kindergarten program engages students through joyful oral/aural language experiences.
+The Kindergarten program engages students through meaningful Hebrew language experiences.
 Students explore the Hebrew language and connect to the modern day State of Israel through:

 - Singing and Israeli Dance

 - Real conversations about daily routines involving clothing, snack, family, and weather

 - Presentations showcasing the use of Hebrew for holiday celebrations and dramatic productions

 In Kindergarten the students participate in a fully integrated curriculum wherein Jewish Studies and General Studies learning are woven together.
 The main content centers on:

 - Parshat Hashavua/פרשת השבוע – the weekly Torah readings

 Kindergarteners reinforce their computer skills through multimedia navigation integrated with other subjects.
 Although the children visit the computer lab to be introduced to new programs and skills, their computer use is largely in the classroom to reinforce skills in reading and math and to use programs that enhance the curriculum.